10 Effective Employee Retention Strategies Every Company Needs

 Gauge employee engagement by using routine surveys.
 Set goals when it comes to your employee net promoter score, retention rate, and current talent.
 Take time to collect feedback and thoroughly analyze it to determine how your organization can improve the employee experience.

-9. Hire for employee fit
+9. Hire for Employee Fit

 Since employees play a major role in determining and defining your company culture, when it comes to new hires, HR must consider not only who is a good fit for a specific job but also who is a good fit for the organization.